Skip to main content

 - containerPort: 80

-$ kubectl --context member1 apply -f /tmp/deployments-and-services.yaml
+$ kubectl --context member1 apply -f /tmp/deployments.yaml

 deployment.apps/nginx-deploy created